Meet the individuals who are helping make Inspired Teaching a reality.

 Maya has been a science teacher at Hardy Middle School, a DC Public School, since 2006.
 She graduated with a degree in Neuroscience and Behavior from Mount Holyoke College and completed a Master’s in Teaching from American University in Washington, DC in 2008.
 Maya has served on the teacher advisory board for several local museums and actively works to advance science education in Washington, DC.
 She is President of the DC Science Teachers Association and was the featured teacher at the USA Science and Engineering Festival in 2011.
 Maya enjoys international travel, and was awarded a Distinguished Fulbright Teaching Award in 2010 to travel and study in South Africa.
 She is inspired by her students and co-workers and loves learning.

-Emily has worn many hats over the course of her fifteen year career as an educator, including classroom teacher, curriculum and assessment developer, new teacher mentor, researcher, and adjunct professor.
+Emily is a mentor with the Inspired Teacher Certification Program.
+She has worn many hats over the course of her fifteen year career as an educator, including classroom teacher, curriculum and assessment developer, new teacher mentor, researcher, and adjunct professor.
 She is currently a doctoral candidate in Educational Leadership at the University of Pennsylvania.
 Her research interests include professional learning communities, alternative assessment, and the cultivation of internal accountability within schools.

 After studying European Studies and French at New York University, Sandra went on to earn a Master of Arts in Childhood/Elementary Education from Teachers College, Columbia University.
 She has seven years of lead teaching experience working in New York City and Northern Virginia, in both private and charter schools.
 Most recently she co-taught in an Integrated Co-Teaching classroom, serving a high population of students with special needs.
 This experience prompted her to pursue further graduate coursework in Bilingual Special Education, which she is currently doing at The George Washington University.
 Sandra joins Center for Inspired Teaching this year as a mentor, dedicated to supporting new educators as they begin their teaching careers.